beach

 Apart from the philosophical-linguistic problem of reference, there is a recent neuroscientific theory (attention schema theory) that places selective attention at the heart of models of consciousness.

 Now that my article Attentional semantics of deictic locatives has appeared in Lingua (Nov.
-2023), I am definitely the ONLY ONE WORLDWIDE who has published on the semantics of ALL major classes of spatial expressions and phenomena in corresponding separate, international, predominantly peer-reviewed, in-depth publications, based on a modern, semi-formal, cognitivist attentional framework, i.e.,
+2023), I am definitely the only one worldwide who has published on the semantics of ALL major classes of spatial expressions and phenomena in corresponding separate, international, predominantly peer-reviewed, in-depth publications, based on a modern, semi-formal, cognitivist attentional framework, i.e.,

 My work in spatial semantics/spatial linguistics is characterized by attributing selective attention a central role in the construction of conceptual spatial representations.
 I have introduced the linking of semantics and ontologies in my Spatial Cognition and Computation paper (2007), which has evolved to the Cognitive Processing (2011) paper (the centerpiece of my approach).